JacobJeppesen/ML-Course/README.md

 * Textbook for the course: [_Deep Learning Book_ by Ian Goodfellow, Yoshua Bengio, and Aaron Courville](https://www.deeplearningbook.org/)

+* If you are interested, hundreds of students' final projects from the course are available [here](http://cs231n.stanford.edu/2017/reports.html).

 ## Statistical Learning (not included in curriculum above)
 * Original course webpage: [_Statistical Learning_ by Trevor Hastie and Rob Tibshirani](https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/)

 * Python exercises are available [here](https://github.com/JWarmenhoven/ISLR-python) (made by Jordi Warmenhoven).

-* Textbook for the course: [_Elements of Statistical Learning_ by Trevor Hastie, Rob Tibshirani, and Jerome Friedman](https://web.stanford.edu/~hastie/ElemStatLearn/download.html)
+* Textbook for the course: [_Elements of Statistical Learning_ by Trevor Hastie, Rob Tibshirani, and Jerome Friedman](https://web.stanford.edu/~hastie/ElemStatLearn/download.html).

 # Valuable resources
 ## Free textbooks